dxps/status_quo/readme.md

 ## The Vision

-This solution has the business awareness to collect data, process it, present and react by informing and publish aggregated facts.
+This solution has the business awareness to collect data related to process and flows, process it, present and react through publishing aggregated facts, whereas the affected parties - both UI and APIs - could adapt to the changes.

 All the capabilities are being done based on:
 - knowing the business flows